 The foundations in these directories typically fund only nonprofits with 501(c)(3) status as defined by the Internal Revenue Code.
 These are organizations whose purposes are charitable, educational, scientific, religious, literary, or cultural.
 A small number of foundations will also make grants to individuals, usually to help pay for educational expenses, or support artistic or research projects.

 These databases are generally not where you will find funds to help with personal needs such as food, medical bills, housing, or debt relief.
 Instead, please call 211, or contact your elected officials such as your township trustee, to find government agencies and human/social service organizations near you, some of which may be able to provide temporary financial and other forms of assistance.
-Please also refer to the resources linked in the library's guide to Local Resources and Assistance and the Candid Learning Knowledge Base for more emergency financial resources during the COVID-19 pandemic.
+Please also refer to the resources linked in the library's guide to Local Resources and Assistance.

 Additionally, these databases are generally not where you will find funds to help with a for-profit business.
 Please contact the Indiana Small Business Development Center for information about starting a business.